If you’re a working professional, you’ll invariably have to ask for leave few times a year.

 In nutshell, before meeting your boss, have a clear understanding of all issues – and their solutions – that can disrupt work in your absence.
 No one wants a screaming client in your absence.

-Format for a leave application
+Format of a leave application

 Samples of common leave letters

 Here are few common types of leave letters.
 Only the main body (or the content) is included here.
 Rest of the framework will remain the same as mentioned in the above format.
-(Click on the boxes below to see each letter):

 I have had mild fever since yesterday night and, therefore, it will be difficult for me to attend office today.